 [Self Adhesive and High Thermal Conductivity]

-High performance thermal pad from Alphacool that even beats the Thermal Grizzly Minus Pad 8 when it comes to cooling performance.
-This silicone compound based thermal pad has thermal conductivity of 17W/mk which is among the best, and it can be used as a gap filter between the heatsink and RAM, VRAM, Chipsets and ICs.
-It can also be used with CPU coolers, graphics cards and has many other applications.
+High-performance thermal pad from Alphacool that even beats the Thermal Grizzly Minus Pad 8 when it comes to cooling performance.
+This silicone compound based thermal pad has a thermal conductivity of 17W/mK which is among the best, and it can be used as a gap filter between the heatsink and RAM, VRAM, Chipsets, and ICs.
+It can also be used with CPU coolers, and graphics cards and has many other applications.

-The thermal pad is soft, compressible and is available in different sizes and thickness.
+The thermal pad is soft, compressible, and available in different sizes and thicknesses.
 You can cut the thermal pad sheets into smaller pieces with scissors according to your requirements for proper fitting.
-Also, it is self-adhesive thermal pad that is sticky on the both the sides, which makes it very easy to apply as it can hold onto heatsinks and chip much better.
-The only thing that might bother some users about this thermal pad is that it is a bit expensive compared to other silicone based soft thermal pads.
+Also, it is a self-adhesive thermal pad that is sticky on both sides, which makes it very easy to apply as it can hold onto heatsinks and chips much better.
+The only thing that might bother some users about this thermal pad is that it is a bit expensive compared to other silicone-based soft thermal pads.

-Note: This thermal compound is also available in lower thermal conductivity of 11 W/mk & 14 W/mk, which are a bit cheaper than 17 W/mk variant.
+Note: This thermal compound is also available in lower thermal conductivity of 11 W/mK & 14 W/mK, which are a bit cheaper than the 17 W/mK variants.